cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     using L = 98, `expand_message_xmd` with SHA-512,
     DST = "HashToScalar-" || contextString, and
     prime modulus equal to `Group.Order()`.
-  - Serialization: Elements are serialized as Ne = 67 byte strings using compressed point encoding for the curve {{SEC1}}.
-Scalars are serialized as Ns = 66 byte strings by fully reducing the value modulo `Group.Order()` and in big-endian order.
+  - ScalarInverse(s): Returns the multipicative inverse of input Scalar `s` mod `Group.Order()`.
+  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}; Ne = 67.
+  - DeserializeElement(buf): Implemented by attempting to deserialize a 49 byte input string to a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+    {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
+This includes checking that the
+    coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+Additionally, this function validates that the resulting element is not the group identity element.
+    If these checks fail, deserialization returns an InputValidationError error.
+  - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}; Ns = 66.
+  - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 66-byte string using Octet-String-to-Field-Element from {{SEC1}}.
+This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
-- Hash: SHA-512, and Nh = 64 bytes.
+- Hash: SHA-512; Nh = 64.
 - ID: 0x0005

-## Input Validation {#input-validation}

-Since messages are serialized before transmission between client and server, deserialization is followed by input validation to prevent malformed or invalid inputs from being used in the protocol.
-The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{pog}}.
-This section describes how input validation of elements and scalars is implemented for all prime-order groups included in the above ciphersuite list.

-### Element Validation

-Recovering a group element from an arbitrary byte array must validate that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.

-For P-256, P-384, and P-521 ciphersuites, it is required to perform partial public-key validation as defined in Section 5.6.2.3.4 of {{keyagreement}}.
-This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the identity.
-If these checks fail, validation returns an InputValidationError.

-For ristretto255 and decaf448, elements are deserialized by invoking the Decode function from {{RISTRETTO, Section 4.3.1}} and {{RISTRETTO, Section 5.3.1}}, respectively, which returns false if the input is invalid.
-If this function returns false or if the decoded element is the identity, validation returns an InputValidationError.

-### Scalar Validation

-The DeserializeScalar function attempts to recover a scalar field element from an arbitrary byte array.
-Like DeserializeElement, this function validates that the element is a member of the scalar field and returns an error if this condition is not met.

-For P-256, P-384, and P-521 ciphersuites, this function ensures that the input, when treated as a big-endian integer, is a value between 0 and `Group.Order() - 1`.
-For ristretto255 and decaf448, this function ensures that the input, when treated as a little-endian integer, is a value between 0 and `Group.Order() - 1`.

 ## Future Ciphersuites